 October 15, 2021

-Join agriculture and agribusiness champions at this year’s event.
+Join agriculture and agribusiness allies this fall, in person or virtually.

 With a $91.7 billion annual contribution to our state’s economy in 2020, agribusiness and agriculture helps drive a major share of North Carolina’s economic success — representing one-sixth of our state’s overall income.
 It is a powerhouse industry that continues to be a major employer for the state, providing jobs to 1 in 6 North Carolinians, or 4.4 million people.

 Ranked 9th in the U.S. for value of agricultural products sold, the agriculture industry is and will remain critical to North Carolina’s reputation as an economic leader in the Southeast.
 That said however, farmers and agricultural businesses across the state recognize that they must adapt to a changing workforce, evolving technology, and the latest state and federal regulations to continue thriving within their sector.
 The NC Chamber’s Ag Allies Conference addresses these issues to ensure the industry as a whole can keep its wheels in motion for the continued prosperity of the state.

 Data derived from the North Carolina State University’s College of Agriculture and Life Sciences and the U.S. Department of Agriculture.

 Learn how the NC Chamber is advocating for our state’s agriculture and agribusiness communities here.

 * In alignment with the latest mandates, masks are required regardless of vaccination status in any indoor public space in Wake County.
 We will provide updates as we continue to receive guidance.

 |9:45 am||Networking Break|

 |10:00 am||A Look Ahead: Food Processing in North Carolina |